karmada-io/karmada/hack/README.md

 - [`local-up-karmada.sh`](local-up-karmada.sh) This script will quickly set up a local development environment with member clusters based on the current codebase.

+- [`local-down-karmada.sh`](local-down-karmada.sh) This script will clean up the whole local deployment environment installed by the previous `local-up-karmada.sh` script.

 - [`remote-up-karmada.sh`](remote-up-karmada.sh) This script will install Karmada to a standalone K8s cluster, this cluster may be real, remote , and even for production.
 It is worth noting for the connectivity from your client to Karmada API server, it will directly use host network by default, else `export LOAD_BALANCER=true` with the `LoadBalancer` type service before the following script.